-- The development of creative ideas to promote ECED/ECSE programs among our own institutions (including leadership), student populations, local communities, etc.
+- Development of creative ideas to promote ECED/ECSE programs within our own institutions (including leadership), student populations, local communities, etc.

 - Continued work toward nurturing and strengthening the relationship between four-year and two-year programs / ACCESS.

-As Cathy has shared previously (https://wordpress.wiu.edu/ilaecte/2015/12/31/message-from-ilaecte-president/), national attention on the work that we do as early childhood teacher educators is increasing, and there is much to be hopeful about as we look to the future of ECTE.
+National attention on the work that we do as early childhood teacher educators continues to increase, and there is much to be hopeful about as we look to the future of ECTE.
 I hope that you will engage with ILAECTE even more deeply this year as we work together to advocate for the most valuable and vulnerable members of our communities.
 I look forward to our work together!